uiowaSEP2024/002_ImagePro/docs/botImage/docs/tutorial-backend/project-organization.md

 ```
 The rest of the Dockerfile installs remaining dependencies as needed and copies over application code to the image.

-The `CMD` instructions is set as follows, which calls the corresponding lambda handler in the aplication:
+The `CMD` instructions is set as follows, which calls the corresponding lambda handler in the application:
 ```Dockerfile
 # ...